abdelrahman9876/News-app/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)
 # News App

-A simple Flutter Project which fetches News Articles using NewsApi.org and shows in a List View.
+A simple Flutter Project which fetches News Articles,business,science,sport using NewsApi.org and shows in a List View.
 Don't forget to Add your News API access token in lib/Activities/mainActivity.dart file, it will not work without it.

 <!--
 ##### Download APK